npm package discovery and stats viewer.

 Ignored execution-state files:

-• .agent/state.json
+• .agent/current/state.json

-• .agent/plan.json
+• .agent/current/startup-brief.json

-• .agent/active-slice.json
+• .agent/current/plan.json

-• .agent/slice-history.jsonl
+• .agent/current/active-slice.json

-• .agent/stop-check-history.jsonl
+• .agent/current/slice-history.jsonl

-• .agent/verification-evidence.json
+• .agent/current/stop-check-history.jsonl

-• .agent/*.log
+• .agent/current/verification-evidence.json

-• .agent/tmp/
+• .agent/current/*.log

 In short:

-• tracked .agent files define the repo-level workflow contract
+• package defaults define the workflow policy

-• ignored .agent files are the local control-plane state for the current run
+• ignored .agent/** files are the local control-plane state for the current run

 Package layout